ZoCrit/KBK/README.md

 # Important notes
 - **_This is only intended to be used on M1/M1 Pro/M1 Max MacBooks_**, on which the Keyboard Brightness function key shortcuts have been removed and native macOS System Preferences do not allow you to remap them.
 It has not been tested with Intel MacBooks.
 - Using KBK will overwrite the default shortcut of the Function Keys you map it to. (reversible)
-- If you have already manually created your own _hidutil_ custom bindings, using KBK will delete them (**you will receive a warning message** and be asked for confirmation), refer to the Manual Installation section if this is the case.
+- If you have already manually created your own _hidutil_ custom bindings, using KBK will delete them (**you will receive a warning message** and be asked for confirmation), refer to the Manual Configuration section if this is the case.
 - Python3 is required to run KBK. **(included by default from macOS Monterey 12.3 onwards)**
+- No installation is required.

 ## What is KBK?
 Keyboard Brightness Key is a tiny CLI utility that allows you to remap the Keyboard Brightness Up and Keyboard Brightness Down back to the function row keys, as was the case with pre-M1 MacBooks.